Erin Baggott - 2023

 Other Writing

 American Democracy is Still in Danger: How to Protect It From Enemies Foreign and Domestic.
 With Brett Carter and Larry Diamond.
 Foreign Affairs, January 6, 2023.
-[Online]
+[Web]

 Tiananmen's Other Children.
 With Brett Carter.
 New York Times, June 4, 2020.
 [English] [中文]

 Diversionary Aggression in Chinese Foreign Policy.
 Brookings Institution, 2019.
-[Online]
+[Web]

 Chinese State-Run Media Favors Clinton Over Trump.
 Washington Post, 2016.
-[Online]
+[Web]

 Courses